microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/opentypeextension-post-opentypeextension.md

 | Creating an extension while implicitly creating a resource instance | [post](../resources/post.md) | The response includes only a response code but not a response body. |
 | Creating an extension in an _existing_ resource instance | All supported resources | Includes the **openTypeExtension** object. |

-## Example
+## Examples

+### Example 1: Create a message and extension in the same call
-### Request 1
+#### Request

-The first example creates a message and an extension in the same call.
+The following example creates a message and an extension in the same call.
 The request body includes the following:

 - The **subject**, **body**, and **toRecipients** properties typical of a new message.
 - And for the extension: